 LKAB conducts development and industrial research in selected areas in collaboration with international research.
 Experienced researchers and PhD students are working to strengthen LKAB’s position and secure the company’s competitiveness.
 LKAB focuses on technology and methodology.
 Through smart collaborations with external centers of expertise nationally and internationally, LKAB changes up the own development power so that invested resources provide multiple returns.
 It creates synergies, increases the development work required in LKAB 5.0 and is crucial for recruiting competence.

 The mine of the future is carbon-dioxide-free, digitalized and autonomous.
 LKAB has in June 2018 initiated an industrial development project together with ABB, Epiroc, Combitech and Volvo Group to set a new world standard for sustainable mining at great depth.
 In September 2020 Volvo Group decided to leave the collaboration and Sandvik stepped in as a new partner.
-Reaching the goals in SUM will demand a new type of collaboration, a digital ecosystem in which the partners' digital systems and operations are linked.
+Reaching the goals of this project will demand a new type of collaboration, a digital ecosystem in which the partners' digital systems and operations are linked.

 LKAB together with Vattenfall and SSAB have formed a joint-venture company to develop a production process for ore-based steelmaking that is carbon-dioxide-free.
 The project will contribute to a fossil-free Sweden by the year 2045.
 Three major companies are partners and, in turn, work with international research.